 Urban Studies is built on four themes that cover the major issues of today’s urban reality: the sustainable city, the multicultural city, the safe city and the healthy city.
 You will have the opportunity to specialise in one or several of these themes in the second or third year.

 Take for instance, sustainability: how will we manage when it comes to dealing with issues such as waste and scarcity of natural resources in the cities?
-And what about the wide range of ethnic and socio-economic groups living in urban areas: how do we keep cities inclusive and just?
-How do we ensure that cities are safe places to live in, for everyone?
+The other themes raise different questions.
+For example, what about the wide range of ethnic and socio-economic groups living in urban areas: how do we keep cities inclusive and just?
+How do we ensure that cities are safe places to live in for everyone?
 And what do we do about the health hazards that come with crowded cities?

 Do you want to know all about cities?

 In this English taught bachelor’s programme, you will explore a wide range of urban issues, while working both in the class room and in the field: the city itself.
 You will build a solid academic foundation, studying the theory on urban development, on the development of cities, and on the expected further developments.
 Additionally, in the course of the programme (second and third year), you will work on real-life urban challenges.
 Together with our non-academic partners and stakeholders, you will develop policy-relevant solutions for concrete urban problems.

 In the course of the programme, you will acquire a solid set of methodological and professional skills in the field of urban studies.
 They will help you prepare for your future career – whether this career will be in academia, business or the public sector.
 Field trips to major Dutch cities, our career orientation programme and individual and group-based research projects guarantee valuable, hands-on experience.